 Aaron M. Altschul was a devoted member and leader of Temple Micah.
 He was a serious lifelong student of Judaism as well as an internationally renowned biochemist.
 After his death in 1994, the Temple Micah Board dedicated an annual scholar in residence weekend in his memory.
 Every March we invite a learned scholar to teach us, as we honor Altschul’s many contributions to our community.

 Taught by Cantor Meryl Weiner, the Adult B’nai Torah class meets weekly on Tuesday evenings over the course of two years, during which participants learn to read Hebrew and prayer texts, study Kabbalat Shabbat and Shabbat morning services, and study and chant from the Torah.
 No prior knowledge of Hebrew is required.
 Class discussions promote community building and include explorations into theological questions.
 Participants will be called to the Torah during a Shabbat morning service at the end of the two year period.
-Our 7th class started its study in the fall of 2015, and will be called to the Torah on Saturday, May 27, 2017.

 Contact: Cantor Meryl Weiner